Declaring a Major or Minor

 Declaring a major or minor in history is the first step on your path to becoming educated on the many facets of humanity's past.

 - Make an appointment with a professor in an area in which you are particularly interested or whose class you particularly enjoyed.
+This professor will become your major or minor advisor.
 For faculty information you can visit our faculty page.

 Congratulations!
 You are now a history major or minor.

 Note: The forms do not commit you to take every course you list.
 Rather, they set down a plan from which you will launch your major and serve as a reminder of your interests as you proceed.
-However, any changes to this plan should be reviewed with your advisor and approved by the director of undergraduate studies.
-Subsequent changes to part A should be discussed with your faculty advisor and may require submission of a new blue form and department planning worksheet.
-Changes to part C do not need faculty approval, but should be submitted on the pink "Cluster Change Form" available at the Academic Services Counter, Lattimore 312.
+However, any changes to this plan should be reviewed with your advisor and approved by the director of undergraduate studies and may require submission of a formal revision or a new department planning worksheet and declaration form.